github/teach.github.com/presentations/_posts/education/setup/0001-01-01-Git-Version.md

 categories: ['slidecontent']
 ---

-Test the Install.
-Check your Version
+Check your Version if it is already installed

     $ git --version